SteeltoeOSS/Steeltoe/src/SteelToe.Security.Authentication.CloudFoundry/Readme.md

 5. Secure your endpoints
 ```
 ## Create & Bind OAuth2 Service
 As mentioned above there are a couple OAuth2 services you can use on CloudFoundry.
-Rather than explaining the steps here, we recommend you read and follow the [Create OAuth2 Service Instance on CloudFoundry](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) section of the SteelToe [CloudFoundrySingleSignon](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) sample.
+Rather than explaining the steps here, we recommend you read and follow the [Create OAuth2 Service Instance on CloudFoundry](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) section of the Steeltoe [CloudFoundrySingleSignon](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) sample.

 Once you have bound the service to the app, the services settings will have been setup in `VCAP_SERVICES` and will be picked up automatically when the app is started by using the `CloudFoundry` configuration provider discussed below during application startup.